saksham998-png/Worknet/README.md

 ## 🚀 Deployment on Railway

-Ethara is pre-configured for seamless deployment on **Railway**.
+Worknet is pre-configured for seamless deployment on **Railway**.
 Follow these steps for a perfect 1-click deployment:

 ### 1. Environment Variables
 Ensure you have the following variables set in your Railway dashboard: